floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_openid.md

 * The client id
 * The client secret
-* The name of the JWT claim to which you mapped the roles
+* The name of the OIDC ID token claim to which you mapped the roles
 * The URL of the OIDC configuration endpoint.
 This URL generally looks like this: `https://your.idp/.../.well-known/openid-configuration`

 ## Search Guard Setup